The Travel Guide to Kadavu for Families© FijiPocketGuide.com

 Resort Activities for Kids

 Despite the remoteness of Kadavu, the resorts still offer high quality when it comes to family holidays.
-Babysitting services are the norm, making a great excuse for parents to enjoy the highlights of the islands, like scuba diving the Great Astrolabe Reef, hiking the 10km (6-mile) trail between One Mile Beach and Papageno Resort, or indulging in a spa treatment.
-There is a kids’ and a teens’ club on Kokomo Island – a rare find on the outer islands of Fiji.
+Babysitting services are the norm, making a great excuse for parents to enjoy the highlights of the islands, like scuba diving the Great Astrolabe Reef, hiking the 10 km (6 mi) trail between One Mile Beach and Papageno Resort, or indulging in a spa treatment.
+There is a kids’ and a teens’ club on Kokomo Private Island – a rare find on the outer islands of Fiji.

 Kids’ Clubs on Kadavu